charent/ChatLM-mini-Chinese/README.en.md

 - Make public all pre-training, SFT instruction fine-tuning, and DPO preference optimization datasets.
 - Use the `Huggingface` NLP framework, including `transformers`, `accelerate`, `trl`, `peft`, etc.
 - Self-implemented `trainer`, supporting pre-training and SFT fine-tuning on a single machine with a single card or with multiple cards on a single machine.
 It supports stopping at any position during training and continuing training at any position.
-- Pre-training: Integrated into end-to-end `text-to-text` pre-training, non-`mask` mask prediction pre-training.
+- Pre-training: Integrated into end-to-end `Text-to-Text` pre-training, non-`mask` mask prediction pre-training.
      - Open source all data cleaning, dataset construction, dataset loading optimization and other processes;
      - tokenizer multi-process word frequency statistics, supports tokenizer training of `sentencepiece` and `huggingface tokenizers`;
      - Pre-training supports checkpoint at any step, and training can be continued from the breakpoint;